MJoergen/qnice_cpu/doc/README.md

 and up to three clock cycles in the DECODE stage.
 The PREPARE stage waits for any memory operands to be read, while the WRITE stage is purely combinatorial.

+In the above we see a Harward architecture, where we have a separate instruction and data interface.
+This main reason for this choice is to simplify the implementation.
+It does also provide a nice side effect of increasing the available memory bandwidth, because we can read from from instruction and data memory simultaneously, see below section on [Interleaving](#Interleaving).

 ## Back-pressure
 The thick arrows indicate the AXI-like pipeline handshake, consisting of a